-- 1. To consider and adopt: - a. the Annual Audited Standalone Financial Statements of the Company for the Financial Year ended 31st March, 2023 and the Reports of the Board of Directors' and Auditors' thereon. - b. the Annual Audited Consolidated Financial Statements of the Company for the Financial Year ended 31st March, 2023 and the Report of Auditors' thereon. - 2.
-To declare a Final Dividend of Re.0.03p (3%) per equity share of Rs.
-1/- each of the Company for the Financial Year ended 31st March, 2023. - 3.
-To appoint a Director in place of Mr. Karan Agrawal (DIN: 05348309), who retires by rotation at this Annual General Meeting and being eligible, offers himself for re-appointment. - 4.
-To appoint a Director in place of Mr. Debasis Banerjee (DIN: 08164196), who retires by rotation at this Annual General Meeting and being eligible, offers himself for re-appointment.
+- 1. To consider and adopt: - a. the Annual Audited Standalone Financial Statements of the Company for the Financial Year ended 31st March, 2024 and the Reports of the Board of Directors' and Auditors' thereon. - b. the Annual Audited Consolidated Financial Statements of the Company for the Financial Year ended 31st March, 2024 and the Report of Auditors' thereon. - 2.
+To declare a Final Dividend of Re.0.05 (5% per equity share of Rs.
+1/- each of the Company) for the Financial Year ended 31st March, 2024. - 3.
+To appoint a Director in place of Mr. Sushil Kumar Agrawal (DIN: 00091793), who retires by rotation at this Annual General Meeting and being eligible, offers himself for re-appointment. - 4.
+To consider and if thought fit, to pass the following resolution as an Ordinary Resolution for Re-appointment of M/s.
+S.Bhalotia & Associates, Chartered Accountants as the Statutory Auditors of the Company :